staxrip/staxrip/md/test-build.md

 https://onedrive.live.com/redir?resid=604D4754F64B0ABC!4140&authkey=!ANUm9V3vTPmEFNI&ithint=folder%2c7z

+#### 1.5.2.8 unstable test build

+- new: everytime the settings are saved there is also a backup of the settings saved in the settings folder

+- fix: in case of high memory usage like a avisynth filter leaking memory, if staxrip detects more then 1500 MB memory are consumed while jobs are processed it restarts
+- fix: job list got wiped when a job was aborted
+- fix: if an error happened in a job processing was aborted instead of continuing with other jobs

 #### 1.5.2.7 unstable test build

 - fix: job processing is now done in the current instance like in the past